Giving Compass’ Take:

 • Nonprofit Quarterly discusses the elements of effective nonprofit oversight, using the example of a service dog organization in Virginia to show how a lack of regulation can lead to bad practices.

-• Are we doing enough to encourage transparency and accountability in our own organizations?
-How can we make sure that nonprofits that lack such qualities are exposed?
+• Are we doing enough to encourage transparency and accountability?
+How can we make sure that nonprofits have the resources they need to achieve high standards of transparency and reporting?

 • Learn about myths versus facts for nonprofit accountability.